theranbrig/fetch-project/README.md

 ### Notes

 - **_CORS_** - The settings for the API path that was sent was blocked by CORS on `localhost`.
-Since I did not have access to change the server cors permissions I recreated the JSON file as a `localhost` API route.
-This should simulate making the Fetch API call like in the directions, rather than doing a direct import.
+Since I did not have access to change the server allowed domains permissions, I recreated the JSON file as a `localhost` API route.
+It is found at `example_hiring.json`.
+This simulates making the Fetch API call like in the directions, rather than doing a direct import.
 - **_Filtering and Sorting_** - This was not an issue, as much as an architecture decision.
 In order to sort and filter the data, the `getListData` function grew quickly.
 Originally I had two states, one for the list ids and one for the filtered items.
 Then in the render I was filtering out by id.

   However, I decided to refactor, so all filtering and sorting methods finish before the render, as not end up with render errors from unpopulated data.
 This is a bit more complex with multiple chained array methods to sort and filter items, but I think that if the data model were to scale, this would be more efficient and grow with a more dynamic data model.